 When you get a new Cricut machine, you may be overwhelmed by all of the different supplies, tools, materials, mats, and blades.
 Trust me, I get it—it can be a lot!
 And you could spend a pretty penny on stuff you’re not quite ready to use.
 This Cricut supply guide is geared toward brand new Cricut Explore and Cricut Maker users—everything you need to get started.

 If you got a Cricut for Christmas, Black Friday, or another special occasion, you can use this supply list to buy for yourself or hand it over to a loved one with your picks circled!
+Make sure to bookmark my post Friday / Cyber Monday Cricut and Crafty Deals if you’ve got your eye on something crafty!

 I’ve broken this guide into four sections.
 The first are the things that I think are most helpful to all new Cricut users.
 The other three sections focus on the top three materials you might cut with your Cricut as a beginner (don’t worry, I have examples of the things you’d make with each of these below!).